janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

           address* that AWS assigned in the AWS VPN configuration file, such as `169.254.12.185`.
-1. Select **Add tunnel** and then repeat the VPN tunnel and BGP configuration steps to create the redundant AWS VPN tunnel.
+1. Select **Add tunnel** and then repeat the VPN tunnel and BGP configuration steps to create the redundant VPN tunnel.
+Add the second BGP session to the Cloud Router that you previously created.
+Don't create another Cloud Router.
 1. Select **Create** to create the gateway, Cloud Router, and all tunnels.
 GCP creates the necessary forwarding rules for the gateway and tunnels.